Bible Study Books and Reference Materials

-The NIV is written in modern English, it is easy to read, has many accurate scriptural notes and comments and excellent introductions to each book.
-And it has some very good reference charts and maps.
-It has some good translations for a few difficult scriptures; however, some important additions and omissions have been made to major doctrines in order to conform with today's popular theologies.
+The NIV is written in modern English, is easy to read, has many accurate scriptural notes and comments, excellent introductions to each book, and some very good reference charts and maps.
+It also has some good translations for a few difficult scriptures; however, some important additions and omissions have been made to major doctrines in order to conform with today's popular theologies.

 The LBP Bible

 The Living Bible Paraphrased, Illinois, USA: Tyndal House Publishers.
 ISBN 8423-2250-7.

 Although it is not a word-for-word translation, the Living Bible paraphrases scriptures in a way that often clearly reveals their true intent.
 As with the NIV, the Living Bible is not correct in many of the major doctrinal areas, and it should not be used as a basis for doctrine.

 Strong's Exhaustive Concordance, Strong, James H. Michigan, USA: Baker Book House.

 This is an extremely valuable and easy to use study aid.
 It contains a dictionary of Hebrew and Greek words with short explanations of their meanings.
 Although it is not totally accurate in every detail, this concordance has a numbering system that is used as a reference key for most other word study books.
 The compact paper back version is recommended, because the hard cover issue is very large, hard to handle and store, and cumbersome to travel with.